-Yard Waste Put in Green Bags See Alternatives This year, to accommodate for the storm debris and extra defensible space yard waste clean-up, residents can drop off UNLIMITED yard waste for FREE at the Eastern Regional Landfill.
-Now through October 31, 2017.
-ID required.
+Yard Waste Put in Green Bags See Alternatives Green bags will no longer be collected after June 30, 2018.
+You may opt-in to receive a green waste cart.
 For small amounts of yard waste (no more than 4 bags weighing 40 pounds each), residents can use the Green Bag Program.
 For larger amounts, please see the information on Defensible Space & Large Clean-Up.
-Compost Yard Waste Adding yard waste to a backyard compost pile diverts organic waste from ending up in a landfill.
+New green waste carts will be serviced every-other-week on the following schedule Compost Yard Waste Adding yard waste to a backyard compost pile diverts organic waste from ending up in a landfill.
 Find out more.
 Alternative Ways to Recycle Get a Mulcher, Shredder and Chipper If your household generates large volumes of yard waste, consider buying power tools to transform green waste into mulch: a mulcher, shredder and chipper can get the job done.
 Did You Know?
 The Perfect Compost Recipe Can I Make My Compost Pile Break Down Faster?
 Your compost pile breaks down faster if you mix together the right amounts of green and brown material.
 Your brown to green ratio is based off of your carbon to nitrogen ratio: 25-30 parts carbon to one part nitrogen is ideal.
 Keep in mind that food or yard waste all have different C:N ratios (shown here).
 Don’t get out your calculator for these ratios, instead just eyeball how much you put into the compost pile.